 - HD Radio™ broadcasts: The world of broadcast radio is entering the digital age.
 Radio stations broadcasting digital signals are becoming more and more prevalent.
 To gain the benefits of static-free reception and better sound quality, your stereo must have an HD Radio tuner, either built-in or as an outboard component.
 Both options are currently available.

 What are the non-music functions that you want?

 Today's car stereos can do much more than just play music.
 Consider other options like these.

 - App control: Cutting-edge receivers are integrating software apps into the stereo.
-These new receivers vary in how they use apps, but they often include apps for streaming music from the Internet, navigation, and weather reports.
+These receivers vary in how they use apps, but they often work with apps for streaming music from the Internet, navigation, and weather reports.
 Some of them even let you hear updates from your Facebook and Tweeter feeds!
 Learn more about this in our article about mobile apps in the car.